athertahir/deep-learning-time-series-forecasting/chapter_15/Lab13.md

 - monthly-airline-passengers.csv^1

-Save the file with the filenamemonthly-airline-passengers.csvin your current working directory.
-We can load this dataset as a PandasDataFrameusing the functionreadcsv().
+Save the file with the filename `monthly-airline-passengers.csv` in your current working directory.
+We can load this dataset as a PandasDataFrameusing the function readcsv().

 ```